amirci/amirci.github.io/_posts/2025-01-23-using-model-view-viewmodel-for-react.markdown

 The _ViewModel_ is _exactly_ what the component needs and the relationship is one to one making the relationship between them simpler.

 Inside the _ViewModel_ we are free to use a _reducer_ hook or any other technology piece we see fit.
-However the implementation will stay hidden.
+However the implementation will stay hidden to the view.

 The testing is straightforward because we understand at a glimpse the responsibilities of the _View_ and _ViewModel_ and how the should interact.